friosavila/csdid_drdid/drdid.md

 Option | Description
 -------|------------
 **rc1** | When using repeated crossection data, the option **rc1** requests the doubly robust, but not locally efficient, **drimp** and **dripw** estimators.
+**nosily** | Request showing the estimation of all intermediate steps.

+## Remarks

+The command may create additional variables in the dataset. `__att__` which stores the Recentered Influence function for the estimated statistic, and `__dy__` which stores the change in the outcome for an individual (when panel data is used).
+This variables are overwritten everytime the command is run.

+The command also returns as part of `e()`, the coefficient and variance covariance matrixes associated with all intermediate sets.

 # Examples
 ```